lnalborczyk/neurogam/docs/llms.txt

 and offset of time-resolved effects, such as those found in M/EEG, pupillometry, or finger/mouse-tracking data (amongst others).
-The current version only allows fitting 1D temporal data (e.g., raw M/EEG data or decoding timecourses) but will be extended in the near future to support 2D temporal or spatiotemporal data.
+The current version only allows fitting 1D temporal data (e.g., raw M/EEG data or decoding timecourses, pupillometry) but will be extended in the near future to support 2D temporal and 3D spatiotemporal data.

 ## Installation